-CUPD is responsible for developing and disseminating timely warning notifications to members of the CU Boulder community.
-Once an incident that may require a timely warning notification has been reported to CUPD, the on-call Command Duty Officer will coordinate with the Clery Compliance Officer to determine whether the criteria for issuing a timely warning have been met and a timely warning will be issued.
+The Division of Public Safety, and other designated campus officials, are responsible for developing and disseminating Timely Warning Notifications to members of the CU Boulder community, otherwise known on campus as CU Safety Alerts.
+Once an incident that may require a timely warning notification has been reported to CUPD, the on-call Command Duty Officer will coordinate with other campus designated officials (i.e., Emergency Management, Strategic Relations & Communications, Clery Compliance Officer, etc.) to determine whether the criteria for issuing a timely warning have been met and a timely warning will be issued, if warranted.
 The decision will be made on a case-by-case basis.
-For a list of past timely warnings, visit the CUPD website.